ppbrown/arm_stm32_blink/README.md

 # Contributing

-I think i have made this somewhat extensible.
+I think I have made this somewhat extensible.
-If for some reason you want to contribute straight ASM versions of the files for your own ARM board, feel free to put up a PR, and I'll be happy to review and consider it for inclusion, giving you credit
+If for some reason you want to contribute straight ASM versions of the files for your own ARM board, feel free to put up a PR, and I'll be happy to review and consider it for inclusion, giving you credit.
+Please see the PORTING.md file

 # To Do

-This isnt a fully clean implementation of pure ASM.
-For example, the programs dont handle reset properly.
-(And I dont currently understand why.
-They dont use stack memory or anything else)
+(See TODO file)